Internal, External, vs Shareholder

 What is a Stakeholder

 A stakeholder is an individual or entity that has an interest in a business because its decisions affect them.
-For instance, an employee is a stakeholder as their wages are dependent on how successful the company is.
+For example, an employee is a stakeholder as their wages are dependent on how successful the company is.
 If the company does well, they may get a pay rise or a bonus.
-However, if it is making loses – their job may be on the line.
+However, if it is making loses – their job may be at risk.

 A stakeholder has an interest in the success or failure of a business as it will have a direct or indirect impact on them.
-This can come in the form of internal stakeholders – those who are under the control of the company, and external stakeholders – those who are not employed or own the company.
+This can come firstly in the form of internal stakeholders – those who are under the control of the company.
+And secondly, external stakeholders – those who are not employed or own the company.

 Internal stakeholders include employees, owners, shareholders, and managers.
 They are simply anyone within the organization.
 By contrast, external stakeholders include suppliers, governments, customers, trade unions, and creditors.
 These are people and organizations that are outside of the business.